ianrenton/ianrenton.com/_guides/2016-02-06-install-linux-on-a-linx-1010b-tablet.markdown

 ### Onboard setup

-If you aren’t using GNOME, it’s a good idea to run "Onboard" (an on-screen keyboard) and configure it to your liking.
+If you aren’t using GNOME or KDE, it’s a good idea to run "Onboard" (an on-screen keyboard) and configure it to your liking.
 (You may also prefer it to the GNOME on-screen keyboard anyway!)
 The following settings make it behave a lot like the Windows keyboard:

 1. General -> Auto-show when editing text
 2. General -> Show status icon